 The Forefront Preachers Group meets (as the "PG Tips") from time to time to discuss themes for future Sunday service speaking series.
 We produce leaflets as an overview to each series, enabling people to read ahead and form their own understanding of what particular passages have to say.

 Here are our past and current series leaflets.
-Click on the titles to open the PDFs.
+Click on the titles below to open the PDFs.
 Note that they are mostly designed to print out double-sided on A4 paper and folded into thirds or half, so the 'front page' will usually be on the right hand of the first page.

 Many passages in the New Testament talk about the gifts which God the Holy Spirit distributes within the church, to equip each of us to play our part in building up the body.
 In this series, we start with the purpose of the gifts, rather than the way they appear - gifts of care, of leadership, of personal and church growth, before we end with thoughts on how to put them into practice.